justshare/justshare.github.io/_posts/2014-04-23-Daily-Best-from-Social-Media-Mavens.md

   thumb: http://cdn.justshareapp.com/dailybest.png
 ---

-The Daily Best is a curated daily leaderboard of the best posts on social media marketing shared online, and is updated on a daily basis by [@justshareapp](http://twitter.com/justshareapp).
+The Daily Best is a curated leaderboard of the best posts on social media marketing shared online, and is updated frequently by [@justshareapp](http://twitter.com/justshareapp).
 Just click on the <i class="icon-link"></i> to open up a post you are interested in.

 <div class="article-author-main border-box">
     <h3>#dailybest</h3>